Teledeltos: Modelling fields by analogy

 Although the modelling of electric fields is itself directly useful in some fields such as thermionic valve design, the main practical use of the broader technique is for modelling fields of other quantities.
 This technique may be applied to any field that follows the same linear rules as Ohm's law for bulk resistivity.
 This includes heat flow, some optics and some aspects of Newtonian mechanics.
 It is not usually applicable to fluid dynamics, owing to viscosity and compressibility effects, or to high-intensity optics where non-linear effects become apparent.
 It may be applicable to some mechanical problems involving homogeneous and isotropic materials such as metals, but not to composites.

 Before the use of Teledeltos, a similar technique had been used for modelling gas flows, where a shallow tray of copper sulphate solution was used as the medium, with copper electrodes at each side.
 Barriers within the model could be sculpted from wax.
 Being a liquid, this was far less convenient.
 Stanley Hooker describes its use pre-war, although he also notes that compressibility effects could be modelled in this way, by sculpting the base of the tank to give additional depth and thus conductivity locally.

 One of the most important applications is for thermal modelling.
 Voltage is the analog of temperature and current flow that of heat flow.
 If the boundaries of a heatsink model are both painted with conductive paint to form two separate electrodes, each may be held at a voltage to represent the temperatures of some internal heat source (such as a microprocessor chip) and the external ambient temperature.
 Potentials within the heatsink represent internal temperatures and current flows represent heat flow.
 In many cases the internal heat source may be modelled with a constant current source, rather than a voltage, giving a better analogy of power loss as heat, rather than assuming a simple constant temperature.
-If the external airflow is restricted, the 'ambient' electrode may be subdivided and each section connected to a common voltage supply through a resistor or current limiter, representing the proportionate or maximum heatflow capacity of that airstream.
+If the external airflow is restricted, the 'ambient' electrode may be subdivided and each section connected to a common voltage supply through a resistor or current limiter, representing the proportionate or maximum heat flow capacity of that airstream.

 As heatsinks are commonly manufactured from extruded aluminium sections, the two-dimensional paper is not usually a serious limitation.
 In some cases, such as pistons for internal combustion engines, three-dimensional modelling may be required.
 This has been performed, in a manner analogous to Teledeltos paper, by using volume tanks of a conductive electrolyte.

 This thermal modelling technique is useful in many branches of mechanical engineering such as heatsink or radiator design and die casting.

 The development of computational modelling and finite element analysis has reduced the use of Teledeltos, such that the technique is now obscure and the materials can be hard to obtain.
 Its use is still highly valuable in teaching, as the technique gives a very obvious method for measuring fields and offers immediate feedback as the shape of an experimental setup is changed, encouraging a more fundamental understanding.